oppia/oppia-web-developer-docs/Oppia-UX-guidelines-&-rationales.md

      - Example: ![image](https://user-images.githubusercontent.com/16653571/52317811-983f9a00-29e7-11e9-9422-bbc56d7aa4e6.png)

 3. Modals which doesn't have a close button.
-     - It should not get close by users through any process.
+     - It should not get closed by users through any process.
      - Example: ![image](https://user-images.githubusercontent.com/16653571/52318097-dbe6d380-29e8-11e9-95d7-b2ebea58362a.png)